PLC Output Coil: OTE, SET/RESET & Examples

 When should I use Coil (Output)?

-Coil (Output) is particularly useful in scenarios such as Motor control and Lamp outputs.
+Coil (Output) is particularly useful in scenarios such as Non-safety motor, valve and lamp commands and Internal sequence-state and permissive bits.
 Consider implementing it when you need reliable, efficient solutions for these types of applications.

 What are related concepts I should learn?